Azure/PSRule.Rules.Azure/docs/faq.md

 When exporting data for _in-flight_ analysis, no access to Azure is required after data has been exported to JSON.

-## Should I continue to use Azure Advisor, Security Center, or Azure Policy?
+## Should I continue to use Azure Advisor, Defender for Cloud, or Azure Policy?

 Absolutely.
-PSRule for Azure does not replace Azure Advisor, Security Center, or Azure Policy.
+PSRule for Azure does not replace Azure Advisor, Microsoft Defender for Cloud, or Azure Policy.

-PSRule complements Azure Advisor, Security Center, and Azure Policy features by:
+PSRule complements Azure Advisor, Microsoft Defender for Cloud, and Azure Policy features by:

-- Recommending turning on and using features of Azure Advisor, Azure Security Center, or Azure Policy.
+- Recommending turning on and using features of Azure Advisor, Microsoft Defender for Cloud, or Azure Policy.
 - Providing offline analysis in split environments where the analyst has no access to Azure subscriptions.
   Rule data for analysis can be exported out to a JSON file.
 - Providing the ability to analyze resources in Azure Resource Manager templates before deployment.